Ada-Developers-Academy/core-cs-fundamentals/interview-process/interview-recording.md

 ## Examples of things you are looking for in your recorded playback

 - Is your writing legible?
-- Do you block the write board when you talk?
+- Do you block the whiteboard when you talk?
 - Do you have long pauses?
 Or are they shorter in playback than they are in your head?
 - Do you appear confident?
 - How is your eye contact and demeanor?